Quantcast

 In the age of instant gratification, it seems people think that entrepreneurship and being an entrepreneur is just a matter of changing your bio on social media.

 One might even “fancy it up" a bit and upload a photo or video of their “productivity," neither of which involve any real risks…and entrepreneurship is all about risks.
-The true definition of an Entrepreneur is “a person who organizes and operates a business or businesses, taking on greater than normal financial risks in order to do so."
+The true definition of an entrepreneur is “a person who organizes and operates a business or businesses, taking on greater than normal financial risks in order to do so."

-Let's call this, "Chantia's 10 Entrepreneurial Commandments":
+Let's call this, "Chantia's 10 Entrepreneurial Commandments."

 1. Thou Will Be Broke

-I invested over 8K to get Mantle Learning Center started, 8K that I had to pay back in order to advance my business credit limit.
-Even once the 8K was paid off, I was still broke because it's not your money, it's the business's money.
-Even being over $10,000-positive in business capital, the money belongs to the business and should be used to maintain the business and help it grow.
-Sure, you are out of the red once you are cash positive but you, personally, are still broke and will be for a long time coming.
+I invested over $8K to get Mantle Learning Center started, 8K that I had to pay back in order to advance my business credit limit.
+Even once the $8K was paid off, I was still broke because it's not your money, it's the business's money.
+Even being over $10,000 positive in business capital, the money belongs to the business and should be used to maintain the business and help it grow.
+Sure, you are out of the red once you are cash-positive but you, personally, are still broke and will be for a long time coming.

 2. Thou Will Be Tired And Overworked

-You are the business owner, the janitor, the financial advisor, the bookkeeper, the employee, marketer, etc. It is chaos.
+You are the business owner, the janitor, the financial advisor, the bookkeeper, the employee, the marketer, etc. It is chaos.
 There are barely any days off.
 You will be tired af.
-I'm talking 0–4 hours of sleep most nights, bags under your eyes, on the verge of tears tired.
+I'm talking 0-4 hours of sleep most nights, bags under your eyes, on the verge of tears tired.
 You will learn to operate in this state, hopefully.

 3. Thou Shall Gain Weight

-No, but seriously, even entrepreneurs that open fitness businesses fall off the wagon.
+No, but seriously, even entrepreneurs who open fitness businesses fall off the wagon.
 You are literally not sleeping, overworking, and barely eating.
 That is a recipe for weight gain.
 Be mindful so that you can hopefully mitigate any damage done as a result of your circumstances.

 4. Thou Will Be Taken Advantage Of And Taken For Granted

 When you start your business, you are grateful.
 If you are lucky enough to have revenue coming in, you can begin to feel like your customers are doing you a favor.
 The issue with this is, you forget that you are providing a service or product that they want/need.
 Therefore, the gratefulness should be double-sided.
-To the entrepreneur being taken advantage of or being taken for granted, remember: just because customers don't see your value, doesn't mean it's not there.
-Know your worth, then multiply it.
-If you're providing something that people want, your target audience will find and appreciate you.

 5. Thou Will Have No Time For A Personal Life